BlenderCN-Org/bl-fuzzy_finder/README.md

 # Supported context

 ## 3D_VIEW, OUTLINER
-Selects object and make it active.
+Selects object and makes it active.

 ## IMAGE_EDITOR
 Finds image and makes it active.